Yevhen Kozak: Public activity

-While studying at the Chernivtsi Gymnasium, he participated in the first youth society Soglasie, which was active in Bukovina.
+While studying at the Chernivtsi Gymnasium, he participated in the first Ruthenian youth society Soglasie, which was active in Bukovina.

 Between 1875 and 1886, he was involved in the first Bukovina Ukrainian academic society Soyuz.

 Kozak contributed to the journals Pravoslavnaya Bukovina (1893–1906) and Bukovynski Vydomosti (1895–1909).
 He was also chairman of the Russian Orthodox People’s Home society.

 In 1911, he was elected to the Bukovinian State Diet as a representative of the Old Ruthenians.

 During the First World War, he was exiled by the Austrian authorities to Salzburg.
 After the union of Bukovina with Romania, he was not reelected in the Senate of the University.
 He retired from his professorship at Chernivtsi University in 1921.
 From 1922 to 1924, he served as a senator in the Romanian Parliament representing the Kitsman (Cozmeni) electoral district.